Host a Lead for Nebraska AmeriCorps Fellow

 Assign an internal champion/mentor.

-While we provides robust support externally, we believe it is even more essential that there is a key stakeholder, whether a director or senior government manager (city/county manager, mayor, council-member, etc), who directly mentors the fellow during the two years.
+While we provide robust support externally, we believe it is even more essential that there is a key stakeholder, whether a director or senior government manager (city/county manager, mayor, council member, etc), who directly mentors the fellow during the term.

 Make an effort to retain fellows.